 National Parks are a great option when looking for alternative campgrounds, with many of them having full amenities available to campers.

-National Parks in Australia are coordinated by each state, so you'll need to contact them for further details.
+National Parks in Australia are coordinated by each state, so you'll need to contact them for further details and to find out more information.

 New South Wales we recommend staying at